Security & Availability

 SchoolAdmin servers use the latest in redundant data storage components which allow for multiple equipment failures without loss of data.
 In some cases, entire servers are maintained as back-up to the primary servers.

-SchoolAdmin’s database servers are configured with a master and multiple read-only slaves for redundancy.
-Access to the database is restricted by IP address and passwords with strict complexity requirements.
+SchoolAdmin’s database servers are configured with a primary and multiple secondary servers for redundancy.

 SchoolAdmin maintains a disaster recovery plan which outlines the steps required in order to reconstruct the SchoolAdmin system in the event of system failure.